evolbioinfo/booster-web/webapp/templates/help.md

-TBS is a new way of computing bootstrap supports in large phylogenies.
+BOOSTER is a new way of computing bootstrap supports in large phylogenies.

-## Computing TBS via the web interface
+## Computing transfer supports via the web interface

-You can submit TBS jobs on the [run](/run) page of this web interface.
+You can submit BOOSTER jobs on the [run](/run) page of this web interface.
 Only two inputs are required:

 1. A reference tree file in newick format (may be gzipped)
 2. A bootstrap tree file containing all the bootstrap trees (may be gzipped)